diggy-19/standard-library-in-x/cpp/containers/maps.md

 2. Elements are referenced using their keys not by position(unlike arrays).

-3. The elements are not sorted.
+3. The elements are not sorted, they are organized into buckets depending on their hash values.

 4. Internal implementation is using hashing.